System Settings

 Security Architecture

-Aptli uses a four-layer security model with server-side rendering (SSR) enforcement:
+Aptli uses a four-layer security model, enforced server-side:

 Layer 1: Authentication